danilo-patrucco/Mini_Project_1_IS117/README.md

 <h5>Repository</h5>A repository is a central file storage location.
 It is used by version control systems to store multiple versions of files.
 <br>To create a Git repository users are required to follow these steps are :<br>
-- Once git is installed go in the directory where the files that require version control are located.
+- Once git is installed go in the directory where the files that require version control are located.<br>
-- Type in the terminal "git init" to initialize the file that will contain the references of what need to be saved.
+- Type in the terminal "git init" to initialize the file that will contain the references of what need to be saved.<br>
-- To add all the files in the selected folder to the commit the user will have to type "git add .
+- To add all the files in the selected folder to the commit the user will have to type "git add .<br>
-- The last step to create a repository is to commit the changes (save all the changes made to the repository), to do that the user will have to type the following: git committ -m "your_commit_name"
+- The last step to create a repository is to commit the changes (save all the changes made to the repository), to do that the user will have to type the following: git committ -m "your_commit_name"<br>

 <h5>Clone</h5> git clone is a Git command line utility which is used to target an existing repository and create a clone, or copy of the target repository.